 What career opportunities are there?

-The mechanics modules are useful for students studying Physics and other science subjects, leading to scientific careers, Engineering, Medicine or Computing.
+The mechanics element is useful for students studying Physics, and other science subjects, leading to scientific careers in Engineering, Medicine and Computing.

-The statistics modules are usually taken by students studying Biology, Chemistry, Geography or Economics and are useful for careers in Business Management, Banking, Social Services and Medicine.
+The statistics modules are usually taken by students studying Biology, Chemistry, Geography or Economics and are useful for careers in Business Management, Accounting and Finance, Social Services and Medicine.

 Examination Board: Edexcel

-More information: Mrs D Sharma / Mrs R Bansal
+More information: Ms A Matthews / Mrs R Bansal